 Turkey-Sage Cornbread Stuffing, Served with Salad Greens Dressed with Grape-Thyme Vinaigrette

 In this recipe, you can use sausage instead of the turkey if you like, but since I have a hard time finding a good non-pork sausage in my area, I used ground turkey and tried to mimic the flavor of sausage with the flavors of maple, sage, thyme, nutmeg, and fennel.
-I know the reputation that stuffing has, but don’t wait for next Thanksgiving to make this!
+Fresh herbs really brighten up the flavor here and that isn’t something you get out of a box of stuffing mix!
+If you’re not used to making homemade stuffing, after you realize how it’s flavor blows boxed stuffing out of the water, I think you’ll be hooked.

-And if you have time to whip up a batch of my Creamed Corn Cornbread Muffins to use in this recipe, it is even that much better.
+I know the “holiday only” reputation that stuffing has, but don’t wait for next Thanksgiving or Christmas to make this!
+(And if you have time to whip up a batch of my Creamed Corn Cornbread Muffins to use in this recipe, it is even that much better.)

 Turkey-Sage Cornbread Stuffing